Kami-Shakujii Station

 Kami-Shakujii Station (上石神井駅, Kami-Shakujii-eki) is a railway station on the Seibu Shinjuku Line in Nerima, Tokyo, Japan, operated by the private railway operator Seibu Railway.

 Lines

 Kami-Shakujii Station is served by the 47.5 km Seibu Shinjuku Line from Seibu-Shinjuku in Tokyo to Hon-Kawagoe in Saitama Prefecture.

 Station layout

-The station has two island platforms serving four tracks.
+The station has two island platforms serving three tracks.

 Platforms

+Platforms 2 and 3 share the same track.
+Daytime inbound services generally use Platform 3.

 History

 Kami-Shakujii Station opened on 16 April 1927.
 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Kami-Shakujii Station becoming "SS13".

 Passenger statistics

 In fiscal 2013, the station was the 21st busiest on the Seibu network with an average of 43,643 passengers daily.
 The passenger figures for previous years are as shown below.